susanBuck/dwa15-spring2019/laravel/db-migrations.md

 }
 ```

-Note how the Laravel `Schema` component is used to create the `books` table.
+Note how the Laravel `Schema` class is used to create the `books` table.

 The above code includes comments for the `Schema` methods we're using, but be sure to read the [Schema Documentation](http://laravel.com/docs/migrations#creating-tables) for full details.